Lifestyle & Management

 Be sure to let your healthcare provider know if you’ve had a fall.

 Despite your best efforts, you could experience problems.
 If you have any of the following symptoms, contact your healthcare provider.

 This doesn’t happen often, but it is a serious problem, mostly for older adults.
 A spike in glucose can be caused by a sudden illness, particularly an infection, or certain medications.
 Symptoms include:

 - Physical weakness

 Low Blood Glucose

-Low blood glucose usually occurs when you take too much of your diabetes medication, or if you skip a meal.
+Low blood glucose usually occurs when a person takes too much diabetes medication, or if they skip a meal.
 Illness and infections can also cause low blood glucose.
-Watch for these symptoms:
+Symptoms include:

 What to Do

 Symptoms of low and high blood sugar levels can be confusing.
 So, you should measure your blood glucose level at the first sign of symptoms.
 Then contact your healthcare provider right away.
 If you aren’t able to measure your glucose, call your provider promptly.

 If your blood glucose is low, you should be able to raise it quickly by having some sugar.
 You can: